-With new harmony rules, you can snap all colors in a color harmony to a rule-based system, which lets you modify those colors while preserving the color harmony.
-You can also use harmony rules to create a new color harmony from scratch.
-There are six harmony rules that produce five-color harmonies based on a selected color swatch.
-For more information, see "Harmony rules" on page 434.
+With new harmony rules, you can use a preset combination to shift all colors in a color harmony by predetermined values.
+Plus, you can use harmony rules to create a new color harmony from scratch.
+For more information, see "Harmony rules" on page 478.